Sonus (journal)

 Sonus: Journal of Investigation Into Global Musical Possibilities is a peer-reviewed academic journal that covers musicology, music education, composition, theory, journalism, ethnomusicology, and other areas of the music and performing arts.
-It was co-founded in the fall of 1980 by American composer and music theorist Pozzi (Olga) Escot, who, since then, has been its editor-in-chief.
+It was co-founded in the fall of 1980 by American composers and music theoristsPozzi (Olga) Escot, Robert Cogan, Shirish Korde and Thomas DeLio.
+Escot became its editor-in-chief.